Locoduino/CommandStation-EX-LaBox/README.md

-# Why a new Fork of CommandStation-Ex ?

-Here on Locoduino, we develop a DCC control center with hardware and software.
-The hardware is based on an ESP32 and a small OLED screen.
-As on option, a radio extension and a CAN bus chip can be added.

-Based on CommandStation-EX, the software take the best of the previous version of Labox software : Throttles classes, Z21 App compatibility and menus on the small graphic screen.

 # What is DCC++ EX?
 DCC++ EX is the organization maintaining several codebases that together represent a fully open source DCC system.
 Currently, this includes the following: